 For example, a country may generate significant industry revenue due to construction volume, while another may influence global interior design trends through exhibitions, publications, and design heritage.
-Distinguishing between economic scale and cultural leadership allows for a clearer global comparison.
+Distinguishing between economic scale and cultural leadership enables clearer global comparisons.
 Much of what we call ‘popular design’ is rooted in interior design theory and global influence, shaped over decades by schools, movements, and iconic design capitals.

-Interior design hubs typically emerge in regions where wealth concentration, urban density, and active property development intersect.
+These interior design hubs usually appear where wealth concentration, urban density, and active property development intersect, setting the stage for significant industry growth.

 In North America, the United States has one of the largest interior design industries globally.
 A combination of residential remodelling culture, luxury housing, commercial real estate, and hospitality development drives continuous demand.
 For budget-conscious renovations, Laminate Flooring remains popular in many regions because it can deliver a modern look with predictable costs, especially in rental properties and high-turnover housing markets.
 Canada also maintains a growing market, particularly in sustainable and urban-focused residential design.